browserengineering/book/book/rendering-architecture.md

 ```

 How long should "enough time" be?
 Chapter 2 discussed that, by introducing the
-[frame budget](graphics.md#framebudget), This is the amount of time allocated to
+[animation frame budget](graphics.md#framebudget), This is the amount of time
-re-draw the screen after an input update.
-The frame budget is typically about
+allocated to re-draw the screen after an input update.
+The animation frame
-16ms, in order to draw at 60Hz (`60 * 16.66ms ~= 1s`), and matches the refresh
+budget is typically about 16ms, in order to draw at 60Hz (`60 * 16.66ms ~= 1s`),
-rate of most displays.
-This means that each iteration through the `while` loop
+and matches the refresh rate of most displays.
+This means that each iteration
-should ideally complete in at most 16ms.
+through the `while` loop should ideally complete in at most 16ms.

 It also means that the browser should not run the while loop faster than that
 speed, even if the CPU is up to it, because there is no point---the screen can't